Andreypnfrv/mechanosynthesis/Readme.md

 # Log

 #### 2025.09.17
 Have time to continue.
-To reproduce CBN's chain I need to add thermo.
+To reproduce CBN's chain I need to add thermo (so added this one, however no time to test yet, will test tomorrow)
-Cleaned up the repo, added comprehensive Readme, Installation for xTB, DFTB+, ORCA.
+Cleaned up the repo, added comprehensive Readme.txt, Added installation for xTB, DFTB+, ORCA.
+Upgrading my benchmarks.

 ### 2025.09.13
 Implemented: